Processor

 Important

 Default governors listed above are power efficient for almost all workloads, therefore kernel devs and most distributions have chosen them as such.
-So before changing the scaling governor please do your research about the advantages and disadvantages of the others (refer to the links on the bottom of this page).
+So before changing the scaling governor please do your research about the advantages and disadvantages of the others (refer to the links at the bottom of this page).

 CPU_SCALING_MIN/MAX_FREQ_ON_AC/BAT